golemfactory/golem-docs/src/pages/docs/creators/ray/ray-on-golem-cli.md

 The tool scans the network and gives you an overview of the availability of the providers.
 It allows you to test the settings of your [cluster yaml](/docs/creators/ray/cluster-yaml) file.

-You can use it to test different [budget control](/docs/creators/ray/cluster-yaml#avoiding-too-expensive-providers) settings, both on [the testnet and the mainnet](/docs/creators/ray/cluster-yaml#network).
+You can use it to verify and fine-tune different [budget control](/docs/creators/ray/cluster-yaml#avoiding-too-expensive-providers) parameters, both on [the testnet and the mainnet](/docs/creators/ray/cluster-yaml#network).

 ### Example usage